ANI24-24/-PalindromeCheckerApp/README.md

 The objective of the PalindromeChecker App is to design and implement a console-based Java application that validates whether a given string is a palindrome under different conditions, while strengthening core programming fundamentals and data structure concepts.

 Goal:
-Display a welcome message and application information when the PalindromeChecker App starts.
+Display whether a hardcoded string is a palindrome.

 Flow:-